Skip to main content

 Warhead Notes

-Incendiary: Targets may catch fire.
+Incendiary: Targets struck may catch fire.

 Example: Astrid loads smoke warheads to cover an extraction.
 Flynn favors EMP when he expects drones or security systems.
 Zayko is deeply uneasy around time warheads and refuses to treat them like ordinary ammunition.